Water-Run/treepp/README.md

 *[中文](./README-zh.md)*

 The Windows `tree` command has barely changed since it was released nearly 40 years ago.
-In the LLM era, `tree` is frequently used to describe project structure, and the built-in options (`/f` and `/a`) are clearly not enough.
+In the LLM era, it is frequently used to describe project structures, yet with only two parameters—`/f` and `/a`—its functionality is clearly limited.
+It is also not particularly fast.

 `tree++` is a comprehensive upgrade to `tree`, open-sourced on [GitHub](https://github.com/Water-Run/treepp).
-It provides:
+It includes:

-- Extended options while remaining compatible with the original Windows `tree` behavior (e.g., file size display, recursion depth limit, etc.)
+* Fully compatible with the original Windows `tree` command, while extending the option set with commonly needed features such as showing file sizes, limiting recursion depth, and exporting results to a file
-- Support for classic Windows/CMD style (e.g. `/f`, case-insensitive), Unix style (e.g. `-f` and `--files`), and PowerShell style (e.g. `-Files`) options
+* Supports traditional Windows-style options (e.g., `/f`, case-insensitive), Unix-style options (e.g., `-f` and `--files`), and PowerShell-style options (e.g., `-Files`)
-- Multithreading support makes it much faster, especially in large and complex directories, easily providing exponential performance improvements
+* Supports multithreading, delivering exponential performance improvements in large and complex directories

 `tree++` is implemented in `Rust`.

 ## Installation

-Download `tree++.zip` from [GitHub Release](https://github.com/Water-Run/treepp/releases/tag/1.0.0), extract it to an appropriate directory, and add that directory to your `PATH`.
+Download `tree++.zip` from [GitHub Release](https://github.com/Water-Run/treepp/releases/tag/1.0.0), extract it to an appropriate directory, and add that directory to your environment variables (PATH).

 Open Windows Terminal and run: